-After aseptic skin preparation and sterile covering of the insertion area, the vein or the artery in the groin or arm is punctured (Seldinger technique), or access to the vessel is achieved by cut down.
-Then, the vessel is hold by a tourniquet and is opened by a tiny cut for the sheath or catheter insertion.
+After aseptic skin preparation and sterile covering of the insertion area, the vein, or the artery in the groin or arm is punctured (Seldinger technique), or access to the vessel is achieved by cut down.
+Then, the vessel is held by a tourniquet and is opened by a tiny cut for the sheath or catheter insertion.

-Connect the laser catheter to the manyfold, to the laser and the peristaltic pump and flush the laser catheter fully to remove air bubbles.
+Connect the RytmoLas[®] to the manyfold, to the laser and the peristaltic pump and flush the catheter (Flush Flow) to remove air bubbles.

-Introduce the catheter into the inserted sheath or through the vessel prepared for direct access after losing the torniquet.
+Introduce the catheter into the percutaneously inserted sheath or through the vessel prepared for direct access after losing the torniquet.

-Advance the catheter under continuous flushing with saline and under X-ray and NAVIX control to the targeted heart chamber or vessel segment.
+Advance the catheter under continuous saline Flush flow of 10mL/min and under X-ray control to the targeted heart chamber or vessel segment.